Do I Need a Project Management Degree?

 Project management degrees: What should I major in?

 • Finance, biological science, engineering, and other industry degrees: As a project manager, it’ll be useful—and sometimes crucial—to have some background knowledge of how the industry you’re in operates.
 If you’re interested in a specific field, like computer science, health care, or civil engineering, majoring in a related field can be a good idea.
-Since many project managers work their way up from related jobs, taking this route might mean getting an entry-level job and becoming a project manager after gaining some years of experience.
+Since many project managers work their way up from related jobs, this route might mean getting an entry-level job and becoming a project manager after gaining some years of experience.

-• Organizational leadership and management: In these majors, you’ll learn how successful organizations run, develop leadership skills, and potentially equip yourself with hard skills like data analysis.
+• Organizational leadership and management: In these majors, you’ll learn how successful organizations run, develop leadership skills, and potentially equip yourself with technical skills like data analysis.
 All of this can inform your future work as a project manager.

 • Psychology: In getting a psychology degree, you’ll learn why and how people make decisions, what can influence and motivate people, and how to think critically about human interactions.
 Understanding the science behind psychology can help you become a better manager, improve your communication and negotiation skills, and empathize better with your team members.